dotnet/docs-maui/docs/android/trimming.md

 ---
 title: "Trim a .NET MAUI Android app"
-description: "Learn about the .NET for Android trimmer which is used to eliminate unused code from a .NET MAUI Android app in order to reduce its size." ms.date: 10/21/2024
+description: "Learn about the .NET for Android trimmer, which eliminates unused code from a .NET MAUI Android app to reduce its size." ms.date: 10/21/2024
 no-loc: [ ILLink ]
 monikerRange: ">=net-maui-9.0"